Prompt engineering for empathic voice interfaces

 General LLM prompting guidelines

-General prompt engineering best practices also apply to EVIs.
+Best practices for prompt engineering also apply to EVIs.
 For example, ensure your prompts are clear, detailed, direct, and specific.
 Include necessary instructions and examples in the EVI’s system prompt to set expectations for the LLM.
-Define the context of the conversation, EVI’s role, personality, tone, greeting style, and any other guidelines for its responses.
+Define the context of the conversation, EVI’s role, personality, tone, and any other guidelines for its responses.

-For example, to limit the length of the LLM’s responses, you may use a clear instruction like this:
+For example, to limit the length of the LLM’s responses, you may use a very clear and specific instruction like this:

 Try to focus on telling the model what it should do (positive reinforcement) rather than what it shouldn’t do (negative reinforcement).
-LLMs have a harder time consistently avoiding behaviors, and adding them to the prompt may even promote those undesired behaviors.
+LLMs have a harder time consistently avoiding behaviors, and adding undesired behaviors to the prompt may unintentionally promote them.

 Understand your LLM’s capabilities